Prada mixes fashion, art and Wes Anderson bar in Milan

 Companies and private individuals have stepped in to fill the gap.
 Prada started its contemporary art foundation in 1993, staging exhibitions and events in Milan, Venice and elsewhere.

-Since 2004, Pirelli, the world’s fifth-largest tire maker, has run an exhibition hall outside Milan, in a 15,000-square-metre ex-factory where locomotive components were once built.
+Since 2004, Pirelli, the world’s fifth-largest tyre maker, has run an exhibition hall outside Milan, in a 15,000-square-metre ex-factory where locomotive components were once built.

 Hangar Bicocca, as it is known, has a 2015 budget of 3.5 million euros ($3.89 million), and in the past decade has hosted shows by such big names as Serbian-born performance artist Marina Abramovic and France’s Christian Boltanski.